 “This Life – Critique and Emancipation“ book promotion, lecture and public talk with Martin Hägglund

-With great joy and honor, this year, CRIC - Festival for Critical Culture will host the...
+With great joy and honour, this year, CRIC - Festival for Critical Culture will host the...

-With great joy and honor, this year, CRIC – Festival for Critical Culture will host the most significant, provocative and most current philosopher of the 21st century, Martin Heglund.
+With great joy and honour, this year, CRIC – Festival for Critical Culture will host the most significant, provocative and most influential philosopher of the 21st century, Martin Hägglund.
 On 29.
-06. 2026 (Monday), starting at 8:00 PM, at the Museum of Contemporary Art, we will have the privilege of attending Martin Hägglund’s lecture entitled :: This Life – Criticism and Emancipation :: which is based on his theses epistemologically elaborated in his already a cult book :: This Life – Secular Faith and Spiritual Freedom ::
+06. 2026 (Monday), starting at 8:00 PM, at the Museum of Contemporary Art, we will have the privilege of attending Martin Hägglund’s lecture titled:: This Life – Critique and Emancipation :: which is based on his theses epistemologically developed in his already cult book :: This Life – Secular Faith and Spiritual Freedom :: which Kontrapunkt published in a translation by Žarko Trajanoski back in 2020, in its edition for contemporary critical theory “Punktum”, and thus we made the first translation of the original edition from 2019.

-At a time when the future is increasingly perceived as a threat rather than a promise, the question of how to live a good and free life is once again becoming one of the most pressing philosophical and political questions of our time.
-What is it that truly gives value to life?
+In a time when the future is increasingly perceived as a threat rather than a promise, the question of how to live a good and free life is once again becoming one of the most pressing philosophical and political questions of our time.
+What is that thing that truly gives value to life?
 Where do our deepest commitments come from?
-And how can we build a society in which caring for others is not opposed to freedom, but rather a prerequisite for it?
+And how can we build a society in which caring for others is not opposed to freedom, but rather its prerequisite?

-The lecture will offer an opportunity for in-depth reflection on the relationship between love and politics, between personal commitment and collective responsibility, as well as on the potential of democratic socialism to create conditions in which each person can truly dispose of their unique and irreplaceable life.
-The lecture will be followed by a conversation and critical discussion with the author.
+The lecture will offer an opportunity for in-depth reflection on the relationship between love and politics, between personal commitment and collective responsibility, and the potential of democratic socialism to create conditions in which every person can truly dispose of their unique and irreplaceable life.

 About the author:

-Martin Hägglund is a Swedish philosopher and Professor of Comparative Literature and Humanities at Yale University, United States.
+Martin Hägglund is a philosopher and professor of comparative literature and humanities at Yale University, United States of America.
 He is the author of four highly regarded books translated into fifteen languages.
 His work focuses on questions of freedom, time, responsibility, and secular faith, as well as the ways in which political, economic, and cultural systems shape human dependence and care for others.
-He has received numerous prestigious awards, including the Guggenheim Fellowship and the René Wellek Prize, and his works and ideas have had a significant impact on contemporary debates about democracy, social justice, and collective responsibility.
+He has received numerous prestigious awards, including the Guggenheim Fellowship and the René Wellek Prize, and his works and ideas are considered to be among the most influential in contemporary debates on democracy, social justice, and collective responsibility. (https://martinhagglund.se/)

 Program editor and organizer of CRIC – Festival for Critical Culture: